samlerch/notes-and-demos/Interview-Prep/InterviewQuestions.md

 - What are generics?

 - Tell me about Arraylists
+   * ArrayList is a class that implements the List interface.
+It is a resizeable array that will grow and shrink as needed.
+It is index based. and part of the collections framework
 - Difference between ArrayList and Vector
    * An ArrayList is not threadsafe and grows by 50%.
 A vector is thredsafe and doubles in size
 - What is the difference between List and Set in collections API?
    * Set cannot have duplicates
 - Tell me about Hashmaps
+   * HashMap is part of the collection framework but does not implement the iterable or Collection interface.
+A hash map is a Key Value pair collection of values.
+To iterate through one you could use the EntrySet<>
 - Give me an example of a Java 8 specific feature?
 What does that feature entail?
    * Java 8 introduced streams.
 Streams are a way to iterate through a collection and perform certain operations
    * There are 2 types of operations, terminal and non-terminal.
 Terminal creates some output and ends the stream.
 An example is Collect
 - What is Java streaming?
+   * See above
 - Difference between comparable and comparator
+   * Comparable interface allows you to compare objects by overriding the compareTo() method.
+Note that you can only override this once.
+If you want multiple ways to compare you should use compartors instead
+   * Comparotor is another interface which can be implemented in multiple classes.
+Those classes can be passed to Collections.sort as a comparator object.
 - Tell me about functional interface?
    * Functional interfaces are an interface with a single abstract method that is commonly implemented using lambdas
 - What are lambda expressions?
+   * lambda expressions are a short block of code that takes in paramaters and return a value.
+They are denoted using the arrow notation.
+You can use {} to denote a code block but then you must use a return statement at the end.
 - Do you know Method References?
+   * Using :: you can refer to a static method. for example System.out::println .
+This could be passed to say, queue.forEach(System.out::println);
 - Difference between lambda expression and method reference?
+   * method references could be expressed as lambda expressions.
+It comes down to readability and reuseablility which one to use.
 - What is TDD?

 - Are Unit tests mandatory